taichi-dev/docs.taichi.graphics/website/blog/en/2022/11/04/Taichi_fuels_image_processing.md

 Save and run the source code on your device.
 Play with the parameters to see how the effects change.
 You may see haloing at some point.
 The parameter "blend" controls tone mapping.
 </center>

-A well-known case where the bilateral grid is used for tone mapping is the adventure game *Ghost of Tsushima*, where it takes only 250us to process a scene for display on a 1080P PS4 screen:
+A well-known case where the bilateral grid is used for tone mapping is the adventure game *Ghost of Tsushima*, where it takes only 250 ƒus to process a scene for display on a 1080P PS4 screen:

 ![game](./pics/ghost_of_tsushima.png)